 Chef-restaurateur Nick Haley of Zino Ristorante in Edwards is a talented and incredibly passionate young chef.
-Something as simple as flour can launch Haley into an oratory on the characteristics of each kind he uses for his pizza dough, pasta and over 200 loaves of different breads Pastry Chef Molly Harrison bakes each night.
+Something as simple as flour can launch Haley into an oratory on the characteristics of each kind he uses for his pizza dough, pasta and more than 200 loaves of different breads Pastry Chef Molly Harrison bakes each night.
 Customers of Sweet Basil, Mountain Standard, Eat!
-Drink! and Ripe may be surprised to learn the delicious, crusty breads in their baskets were born on baking stones in Zino's bread ovens.
+Drink! and Ripe may be surprised to learn the delicious, crusty breads in their baskets were born on baking stones in Zino’s bread ovens.

 Haley uses a total of 200 pounds of three different flours per day for his baking needs.
 Giusto’s in San Francisco is considered one of the best flour producers in America.
 Haley uses their “Keith’s Best” unbleached white flour for Zino’s ciabatta, potato rosemary and sundried tomato breads, to name but a few of Harrison’s farinaceous creations.

 The 50 to 75 pizzas baked in Zino’s Palisade peach wood fired oven each night are made from Antimo Caputo Neapolitan 00 pizza flour.
 The dough is fermented overnight and hand spun to order, creating excellent stages for Haley’s star toppings, most made in-house.
 For his array of pastas, Haley uses Giusto’s durum for egg pasta and semolina for extruded varieties.